One-Dimensional Primordial Gravitational Waves In Pure Quadratic Gravity: Introduction

-Based on this motivation, studying the GW in Modified Gravity Theories can be justified and attractive.
-As such considering the GW produced in inflation scenarios \cite{Guzzetti 2016}, cosmic expansion at very early universe and the current period \cite{ Nojiri 2018}, or Cosmic Acceleration \cite{MARK 2007, Andrzej 2012} and Cosmological Constant Problem, based on modified gravity theories \cite{Clifton 2012}.
-The most common model of the modified gravity is $f(R)$ gravity which replace Ricci scalar in the Einstein-Hilbert action by an arbitrary function of Ricci scalar \cite{ Tomohiro 2020}.
-Accordingly, the study of theoretical models may facilitate or accelerate the achievement of experimental goals.
-In the present work, we focus on the power spectrum of PGW through a one--dimension (toy) model when the gravity frame is described by a pure quadratic Ricci scalar\rlap.\footnote{One of the well--known of the quadratic action is Starobinsky model for Cosmic Inflation.
-Other kinds of $f(R)$ models can be found in~\cite{Soham 2018, Naf 2011, Sotiriou 2010}.} The motivation for such a model is due to including exact (and familiar ) solutions including arbitrary functions or parameters.
-This allows the solutions to be adapted to observations or possible constraints.
-Also, it may be a good help in analyzing the models in two or three dimensions.
-In addition, we note that as far as the authors' ability is concerned, the pure quadratic gravity has been selected from a number of tested functions ($f(R)= e^R, \sqrt{R}, ...$), for the reasons mentioned above.\\ The work is organized as follows:
+Based on this motivation, studying the gravitational phenomena in MG Theories can be justified and attractive as such considering the gravitational wave produced in inflation scenarios \cite{Guzzetti 2016}, cosmic expansion at very early universe and the current period \cite{ Nojiri 2018}, or Cosmic Acceleration \cite{MARK 2007, Andrzej 2012} and Cosmological Constant Problem, based on MG theories \cite{Clifton 2012, Jibril 2024}.\\ In the present work, we focus on the power spectrum of PGW through a one--dimension (toy) model where the gravity frame is described by the pure quadratic (Curvature Scalar)gravity ($f(R)=R^{2}$)~\cite{ Tomohiro 2020}\rlap.\footnote{One of the well--known of the quadratic action is Starobinsky model for Cosmic Inflation.
+Other kinds of $f(R)$ models can be found in~\cite{Soham 2018, Naf 2011, Sotiriou 2010}} \\ To better explain the motivation of the one--dimensional model, we note that the inflationary theory predicts an epoch in the early Universe when space expansion is governed by a large factor.
+Since this expansion was not symmetric spatially, it may have emitted gravitational radiation detectable today as a (tensor perturbations) gravitational wave background.
+The spectrum of this perturbations has a nearly scale--invariant pattern.
+This background signal is too weak for any currently gravitational wave interferometers to observe, however its detection would open a new window to understanding the origin and evolution of the very early Universe.\\ One motivation to take a one dimensional model is that, the spectrum of density perturbations generated has a pattern similar to scale--invariant spectrum of cosmological perturbations generated by cosmic inflation.
+The next motivation in choosing this one dimensional model can be an inspiration to analysis and solve two or three dimensional problems.
+In addition, one of the other advantages of this model can be mentioned is the variety of exact solutions of the corresponding differential equation.

-In section 2, the motion equations for tensorial perturbations in quadratic gravity are presented.
-In section 3, the one--dimensional model is introduced and discussed.
+The work is organized as follows: In section 2, we obtain the motion equations for gravitational perturbations in quadratic gravity for an isotropic and perfect fluid.
+In section 3 we introduce and discuss the one--dimensional model and the obtain spectrum of the perturbations.
 Conclusions are given in section 4.